 Malvarrosa Beach & Albufera

-If you are into a laid back, romantic setting, try witnessing the sunset in one of this places.
+If you are into a laid-back, romantic setting, try witnessing the sunset in one of this places.
 It’s beyond magic!
 Make sure to brace yourself for the beauty and peace these places bring.

-Tips for travelling Valencia
+Tips for traveling Valencia